Pouya2077/Job-Goblin/README.md

 - Location
 - Source api

-**Adzuna:** a free developer account can be created to aquire an API key and Adzuna ID.
+**Adzuna:** a free developer account can be created to acquire an API key and Adzuna ID.

 **Gmail:** create a free gmail account that can email your primary email.
-An app password can be aquired to bypass security by following this [tutorial.](https://support.google.com/mail/answer/185833?hl=en)
+An app password can be acquired to bypass security by following this [tutorial.](https://support.google.com/mail/answer/185833?hl=en)

 ---------
 ### Usage

-`Constants.py` features constants used for querying job data and emailing it to the user.
-Configurable to personal preferences.
-Remeber to **UPDATE** constants as needed when refactoring the codebase.
+`constants.py` features constants used for querying job data and emailing it to the user that are configurable to personal preference.
+Remember to **UPDATE** constants as needed when refactoring the codebase.

-A default `adzuna.py` script is ready and included in GitHub workflows.
-This can be run in GitHub actions or from your IDE manually.
-Via a cron jobs GitHub workflow, it also runs periodically.
+A default `adzuna.py` script is ready and included in `./.github/workflows/query.yaml`.
+This can be run from GitHub or from your IDE manually.
+Via a cron schedule within the workflow itself, it also runs periodically.

-To add new APIs and an automatically running script for them, [Navigate to Adding-New-APIs](#adding-new-apis)
+To add new APIs and an automatically running script for them, [Navigate to Adding a New API](#adding-a-new-api)

 #### Testing:

-To run test cases use `pytest` in terminal or `pytest -v` for verbose output.
+To run test cases use `pytest` in the terminal or `pytest -v` for verbose output.

 Test cases automatically run whenever code is pushed to the main branch.
 To turn this off, simply comment out or delete "on push" code from `tests.yaml`.

-Add new test suites to the `tests` directory, following [pytest naming conventions](https://docs.pytest.org/en/stable/explanation/goodpractices.html) for test cases.
-For these tests to run on a push to the main branch, they must be added as a test to `tests.yaml`.
+Add new test suites to the `tests` directory, following [pytest's naming conventions](https://docs.pytest.org/en/stable/explanation/goodpractices.html).
+For these tests to run on a push to the main branch, they must be explicitly added to `tests.yaml`.

 ---------
-### Adding-New-APIs
+### Adding a New API

-1. Acquire new APIs authentication information and enter it into your `.env` file and GitHub secrets.
+1. Acquire new API's authentication information and enter it into your `.env` file and GitHub secrets.
-    - This ensures that the authentication functions of Job-Goblin can easily obtain relevant env variables
+    - This ensures that the authentication functions of Job Goblin can easily obtain relevant env variables when fetching
     - Make sure that `.env` variables follow the proper conventions outlined by `auth.py`
-2. Navigate to `database/job_mappings.py` and create a dict for the API that maps each field to the path through the APIs JSON job
+2. Navigate to `database/job_mappings.py` and create a dict for the API that maps each database column to the path through the API's JSON object to the appropriate data
     - Follow the conventions outlined in the module
 3. Navigate to `scripts` and create a new script for your API
     - Use existing emailing, querying, and fetching modules to create your script's functionality
-    - Examples of module usage are provided in `adzuna.py`, `maintenance.py`, and `send_emails.py` scripts
+    - Examples of module usage are provided in `adzuna.py`, `maintenance.py`, and `send_emails.py`

 **Optionally** add your new script to an automatic and routine GitHub workflow in `query.yaml`.